Channel Polarization of Two-dimensional-input Quantum Symmetric Channels: Introduction

-In this paper, we first define a class of quantum channels called quantum symmetric channels (QSCs, this term has been used in \cite{javidian2021quantum}, but in this paper, it has different meaning), and prove some basic properties of them.
+In this paper, we focus on proving the polarization of pure quantum channels.
+We first define a class of quantum channels called quantum symmetric channels (QSCs, this term has been used in \cite{javidian2021quantum}, but in this paper, it has different meaning), and prove some basic properties of them.
 For QSC, we prove that its maximum single letter coherent information (MSLCI) equals to its symmetric coherent information.
-Our work in this paper focuses on proving the MSLCI will polarize in two-dimensional-input QSC under the quantum channel combining and splitting process.
+Then we prove the MSLCI will polarize in two-dimensional-input QSC under the quantum channel combining and splitting process.
 Unlike the proof method used by Dupuis\cite{8989387}, our proof uses the basis transition probability matrix proposed by us.

 The rest of this paper is organized as follows.
-Some preliminary knowledge, including coherent information, quantum symmetric channels, quantum channel combing and splitting, will be introduced in Sect. \uppercase\expandafter{\romannumeral2}.
-In Sect. \uppercase\expandafter{\romannumeral3}, we will prove that the combined channel is quantum symmetric channel and all the coordinate channels are two-dimensional-input quasi quantum symmetric channels.
-In Sect. \uppercase\expandafter{\romannumeral4}, we will prove the MSLCI of the coordinate channels will polarize.
-In Sect. \uppercase\expandafter{\romannumeral5}, we conclude our work.
+Some preliminary knowledge, including coherent information, quantum symmetric channels, quantum channel combing and splitting, will be introduced in Sect. \ref{2}.
+In Sect. \ref{3}, we will prove that the combined channel is quantum symmetric channel and all the coordinate channels are two-dimensional-input quasi quantum symmetric channels.
+In Sect. \ref{4}, we will prove the MSLCI of the coordinate channels will polarize.
+In Sect. \ref{5}, we conclude our work.